microsoft/typespec/packages/website/versioned_docs/version-latest/standard-library/built-in-decorators.md

 ### `@returnsDoc` {#@returnsDoc}

 Attach a documentation string to describe the successful return types of an operation.
-If an operation returns a union of success and errors it only describe the success.
+If an operation returns a union of success and errors it only describes the success.
 See `@errorsDoc` for error documentation.
 ```typespec
 @returnsDoc(doc: valueof string)
 ```